Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 You gain a +1 bonus to your AC while you are wielding a separate melee weapon in each hand.

 **Strong Arm**{ .inl }
-While you are wielding two Melee weapons, both are treated as if they had the **:weapon-prop-light: Light** property.
+While you are wielding two Melee weapons, both are treated as if they had the **:wp-prop-light: Light** property.

 **Flurry**{ .inl }
-When you make the extra off-hand attack using the **:weapon-prop-light: Light** property, you can make it as part of the **:rsc-a: Attack**{ .rsc } action, instead of as a  **:rsc-b: Bonus Action**{ .rsc }.
+When you make the extra off-hand attack using the **:wp-prop-light: Light** property, you can make it as part of the **:rsc-a: Attack**{ .rsc } action, instead of as a  **:rsc-b: Bonus Action**{ .rsc }.
 You can still make this extra attack only once per turn.

 **Quick Draw**{ .inl }
-You can draw or stow two weapons that lack the **:weapon-prop-two-handed: Two-Handed** property when you would normally be able to draw or stow only one.
+You can draw or stow two weapons that lack the **:wp-prop-two-handed: Two-Handed** property when you would normally be able to draw or stow only one.

 ---